JoshCheek/mountain_berry_fields/Readme.md

 ### Code samples with magic comments

+You will need to
+`$ gem install mountain_berry_fields-magic_comments`
-You will need to `gem install mountain_berry_fields-magic_comments` for this to work.
+for this to work.

-The file Readme.mountain_berry_fields.md
+The file `Readme.mountain_berry_fields.md`

     # MyLibName

         <% test 'an example', with: :magic_comments do %>
-        MyLibName.new('some data').result # => 'some cool result'
+        MyLibName.new('some data').result # => "some cool result"
         <% end %>

 Run `$ mountain_berry_fields Readme.mountain_berry_fields.md` and it will generate `Readme.md`

     # MyLibName

-        MyLibName.new('some data').result # => 'some cool result'
+        MyLibName.new('some data').result # => "some cool result"

 If at some point, you change your lib to not do that cool thing, then it will not generate the file.
 Instead it will give you an error message:

     FAILURE: an example
-Expected: MyLibName.new('some data').result # => 'some cool result'
+    Expected: MyLibName.new('some data').result # => "some cool result"
-Actual:   MyLibName.new('some data').result # => 'some unexpected result'
+    Actual:   MyLibName.new('some data').result # => "some unexpected result"

 Now you can be confident that your code is still legit.

 ### Code samples with RSpec

+You will need to
+`$ gem install mountain_berry_fields-rspec`
-You will need to `gem install mountain_berry_fields-rspec` for this to work.
+for this to work.

-The file Readme.mountain_berry_fields.md
+The file `Readme.mountain_berry_fields.md`

     # MyLibName